PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and confirms exact ModelIR and both stats for each subphase with one and two simultaneous matches.

+The adjacent Transpose-Dequantize-keepdims-Mean-Quantize bridge is also owned by `passes/quantization_cleanup.py`.
+One index supplies graph-order pre- Transpose candidates and every exclusive linear-edge guard.
+A complete rewrite plan normalizes negative reduction axes, maps them through the permutation, computes Dequantize/Mean/bridge shapes and signatures, validates the permutation, and reserves unique bridge/perm tensor names before mutation.
+Commit then bypasses the pre-Transpose, rewrites axes and metadata, updates the Quantize edge, inserts the preserving Transpose immediately before Quantize, and removes the former pre-Transpose through the same maintained index.

+Valid one- and two-match fixtures retain complete former ModelIR and stats.
+Public/fan-out intermediates, shared axes, `keepDims=False`, invalid axes, missing tensors, and missing required operator families remain no-ops.
+The transactional preflight deliberately fixes one former rough edge: an invalid permutation used to mutate Dequantize/Mean metadata and axes before discovering that the output bridge could not be formed; it now leaves the complete ModelIR unchanged.
+A graph without all four required operator types still performs historical pruning without allocating an index.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter